-Description of system boundaries: Cradle to gate (A1-A3) with modules A4, A5 C1-C4 and module D (A1-A3 + A4 + A5 +C + D).
+Description of system boundaries:

-This covers all the raw materials and production of the door frame and the following:
+Cradle to gate (A1-A3) with modules A4, A5, C1-C4 and module D (A1-A3 +A4+ A5+ C + D).
+This covers all the raw materials and production of the door and the following:

-- Delivery of the door frame from the factory to the end user installation site (A4) and the actions required for the manufacturers correct prescribed installation method to install into a suitable wall aperture. - The installers journey to site, the use of electric tools and sundry items required to correctly hang the door frame (A5). - Recovery of the door frame at end of life and its disposal.
+- Delivery of the door from the factory to the end user installation site (A4) and the actions required for the manufacturers correct prescribed installation method to hang it into a hardwood timber doorframe. - The installers journey to site, the use of electric tools and sundry items required to correctly hang the door, and fit the minimum compliant ironmongery consisting of hinges, lock case, cylinder lock, door handle, escutcheons, and overhead door closer (A5) - · Recovery of the door at end of life and its disposal.